Wobi848/SiToolImageGenerator/README.md

 ## Acknowledgments

-* Thanks to [library or resource] for making this project possible.
+* Thanks to [font-awesome] for making this project possible.